snpsuen/XDP_LBDSR_Enhance/README.md

 * Curl client: curlclient01

 #### 1  Build the load balancer
-The simple load balancer wil be built on a Ubuntu container that is equipped with a full ePBF/XDP development environment.
+The load balancer is to be built on a Ubuntu container that is equipped with a full ePBF/XDP development environment.
 1. Pull a pre-built eBPF/XDP ready docker to run a container as the platform of the load balancer.
 ```
 docker run -d --privileged --name lbdsr0a -h lbdsr0a snpsuen/ebpf-xdp:v03